 11 At the end of your tenancy

-11.1 If we are required by the UK Government to close the Residence during the Tenancy Period, in order to control the spread of Covid-19 (Coronavirus), we will either:
+11.1 If we are required by the UK Government to close the Residence during the Tenancy Period, in order to safeguard public health, we will either:

 11.1.1 terminate your accommodation contract if in our reasonable opinion the Residence is unlikely to re-open during the Tenancy Period; or